dreamineering/business-administration/docs/growth/acquisition/franchise/README.md

 ## Preparation

+Creating a franchise will kickstart expansion must faster and force introspection and discipline to create [best practice workflows](/features/workflows/).

 - Must have quality control standards
 - Must have a well prepared growth plan
 - What structure?
 Single site or area?